Skip to main content

 Let's walk through how we could build out the Shopify navigation in the screenshot above.

-First, I want to lay out my sections and columns so I have one full-height column for my navigation.
-To do so, I will:
+First, lay out the sections and columns so there is one full-height column for the Navigation.
+In order to do this:

 2. Resize the column to the appropriate width which is 2/12 columns.

-3. Set the section's height to Fill viewport - this will ensure the nav is always full height regardless of screen height
+3. Set the section's height to Fill viewport - this will ensure the navigation is always full height regardless of screen height.

 Setting up my column for left nav